trieu/leo-cdp-free-edition/README.md

 # Software license and quota

-* Free to use and respect my work
+* Free to develop and use
-* Free quota: 5000 contact profiles in database
+* Just respect my work
-* If you are working in education or non-profit organization, just send me an email to free license for 100,000 profiles
+* You can develeop and use your own brand CDP

 # Community Support